 3. This action has been filed by Plaintiff to combat e-commerce store operators who trade upon Plaintiff's reputation and goodwill by offering for sale and/or selling unauthorized and unlicensed products, namely automotive accessories, using infringing and counterfeit versions of Plaintiff's federally registered FCA trademarks (the "Counterfeit Products").
 Defendants create e-commerce stores operating under one or more Seller Aliases that are advertising, offering for sale, and selling Counterfeit Products to unknowing consumers.
-E-commerce stores operating under the Seller Aliases share unique identifiers establishing a logical relationship between them and that Defendants' counterfeiting operation arises out of the same transaction, occurrence, or series of transactions or occurrences.
+Defendants' activities, occurring at the same time and in the same retail space and manner as one another, blend together to create a single negative impression on consumers such that they constitute the same occurrence or series of occurrences.
 Defendants attempt to avoid and mitigate liability by operating under one or more Seller Aliases to conceal both their identities and the full scope and interworking of their counterfeiting operation.
 Plaintiff is forced to file this action to combat Defendants' counterfeiting of its registered FCA trademarks, as well as to protect unknowing consumers from purchasing Counterfeit Products over the Internet.
 Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable FCA trademarks as a result of Defendants' actions and seeks injunctive and monetary relief.